AdobeDocs/experience-platform.en/help/identity-service/namespaces.md

 ## Understanding identity namespaces

+Identity namespaces are a component of [[!DNL Identity Service]](./home.md) that provide context to a given identity.
 A fully qualified identity includes a namespace and an identity value.
+If an identity value corresponds with `scott@acme.com`, then a namespace serves to distinguish this value as an email address.
+Similarly, a namespace can distinguish `555-123-456` as a phone number, and `3126ABC` as a CRM ID.
 When matching record data across profile fragments, as when [!DNL Real-Time Customer Profile] merges profile data, both the identity value and the namespace must match.

 For example, two profile fragments may contain different primary IDs but they share the same value for the "Email" namespace, therefore Experience Platform is able to see that these fragments are actually the same individual and brings the data together in the identity graph for the individual.

 ![](images/identity-service-stitching.png)

+### Components of a namespace

+A namespace consists of the following components:

+* Display name: The user-friendly name for a given namespace.
+* Identity symbol: A code used internally by Identity Service to represent a namespace.
+* Identity type: The classification of a given namespace.
+* Description: (Optional) Any supplemental information that you can provide regarding a given namespace.

 ### Identity types {#identity-types}